Updated: Feb 11

 No further details were recorded, nor have the results of an enquiry ever been published.

-Trooper Noel Conway Carter DCM, South African Horse
+A sad footnote - Trooper Noel Conway Carter DCM, South African Horse

 The names of a few close relatives are inscribed on Herbert Carter’s granite cross headstone in Saint Erth Church graveyard.
 One of them is of another soldier, No. 1549 Trooper Noel Conway Carter DCM, who also died in Africa during the Great War.
 Noel served in the 2nd South African Horse in German East Africa and the citation for his Distinguished Conduct Medal reads: For conspicuous gallantry.
 He went out twice under heavy fire to take water to a wounded scout, and to try to remove him into safety from his exposed position.
 The cause of Noel’s death on 21st February 1917 is not known but he is buried in Johannesburg (Brixton) Cemetery, South Africa.